hipache/hipache/README.md

 * __server.https__: SSL configuration (omit this section to disable HTTPS)
 * __redis__: Redis configuration (host & port)

+___Manage multiple configuration files:___

+The default configuration file is `config.json'.
+It's possible to have different configuration files named `config_<suffix>.json'.
+The suffix is got from an environment variable called `SETTINGS_FLAVOR'.

+For instance, here is how to spawn the server with the config_test.json configuration file in order to run the tests.

+    $ SETTINGS_FLAVOR=test node apps.json

 ### 2. Configuring a vhost (redis)